leilaksol/Udacity_Hypothesis_Testing/README.md

 📌 **Overview**

-This repository contains my A/B Testing project completed as part of the Udacity Data Analyst Nanodegree Program.
+This repository contains my course project completed as part of the Udacity "Hypothesis Testing" course.

 The goal of the project is to determine whether introducing a new landing page increases conversion rates compared to the existing (old) page.
 Using real experiment data, I apply both frequentist hypothesis testing and logistic regression to evaluate the results.

 📂 **Dataset**

-ab_data.csv: Contains user visits, assigned group (control/treatment), landing page, and conversion outcome.
+- ab_data.csv: Contains user visits, assigned group (control/treatment), landing page, and conversion outcome.

-countries.csv: Maps users to their country of origin (CA, US, UK).
+- countries.csv: Maps users to their country of origin (CA, US, UK).

 🧪 **Methodology**
 **Part I — Probability & Sampling**

-Cleaned and explored the data (ensured group/page consistency).
+- Cleaned and explored the data (ensured group/page consistency).

-Calculated baseline conversion probabilities.
+- Calculated baseline conversion probabilities.

 **Part II — Hypothesis Testing**